Miriam Defensor Santiago: Religious views

 In general, Defensor Santiago had a complex relationship with religion, at times affirming her membership in the Catholic Church while at other times heavily criticizing and even entertaining the nonexistence of the Christian god.
 In 2012, she cited Ecclesiastes as her favorite book in the Bible and had once considered becoming a nun.
 In an interview with Esquire years after the death of her son who committed suicide, she said she was "clueless" about God, although the only thing she knew was that "God is inscrutable".
-She stated in a separate interview in 2015 that she did not know why "God can be all love" yet inflict "pain" over people.
-She said that, if she were God, she would do a better job; she concluded that "God does not exist".
-In the same interview, she said that the country should be neutral to all religions, also stating that the Catholic Church is not the national religion.
+In a 2012 interview, she openly questioned how an all-loving God could allow suffering and even said that possibly “God does not exist,” but later, in 2013 during an interview with Karen Davila, expressed a more nuanced perspective in which she believed in the existence of a higher intelligence, possibly responsible for the Big Bang and the creation of multiple universes, which some people might call God.